Genre: Love Story

-The coffee’s and milkshakes came and they kept on chatting, time flew past and they only realised it when Anna started to fuss.
+The coffee’s and milkshakes came and they kept on chatting, time flew past and Anna started to fuss.
 “Can you believe its 3 o clock already?
 I better get going” he smiled.
 “Anna is a grump when she doesn’t get her nap.”

 Brian insisted on paying and they walked out together.
 Sarah was anxious about goodbyes but he just thanked her and they walked away waving.
 Sarah got back to her car glad that she managed to park in the shade so her perishables survived.
 She thought about Brian all the way home.
 If felt strange to have something other than her mundane life to think of.

-That night as she nibbled on cheese, grapes and sipped her Chardonnay, her mind kept wandering back to Brian.
+That night as she nibbled on blue cheese and dried pears, sipping her Chardonnay, her mind kept wandering back to Brian.
 It must have been hell on his own after his wife died.
 Having to grieve and look after 2 children… Although they must have helped him get over her, children are all consuming and a great distraction she supposed.
 Sarah opened the windows onto the garden and snuggled down on her window seat.
 She looked so lonely there, nursing her glass of wine.

 The next day was hectic, her cleaning lady was in and Sarah spent the morning moving furniture and taking curtains down.
 By mid-afternoon the cleaner was finished and so was she.
 Looking out to the sea she decided that a refreshing swim was in order and quickly changed, grabbing her hat and a towel.
 Within minutes she was in the water and loving it.
 Sarah had the best of both worlds – a tidal pool and a great stretch of beach.
 Today she felt like the challenge of the waves and it if felt wonderful on her body.